Arancini are essentially leftover risotto shaped into balls and fried. Leftover rice never tasted so good! Here’s how to make them.

 Orbs of fried leftover risotto are a familiar sight throughout Italy and are typically known as arancini, although in Rome they’re referred to as telefono, so named because the strings of melted mozzarella that ooze out when you take a bite resemble the old-fashioned telephone lines hanging between wooden poles.

 - Makes 10 large or 15 small

-- 2. Use your hands to form oblong-shaped risotto balls the size of a large egg.
-(If needed, you can wet your hands to keep the rice from sticking to them.)
-Make a hole in the center of each ball with your finger and stuff a small cube of mozzarella into it.
+Use your hands to form oblong-shaped risotto balls the size of a large egg.
+(If the rice mixture is sticky, you can wet your hands to keep the rice from clinging.)
+Use your index finger to make a hole in the center of each ball and then stuff a small cube of mozzarella into it.
 Close the hole and squeeze the ball tightly between your hands to seal it.

 Heat 2 to 3 inches oil in a saucepan or deep-sided skillet to 350°F (176°C).
 Dump the bread crumbs in a shallow bowl.
 Dip and gently roll the risotto balls in the bread crumbs to coat them on all sides.

 Give the risotto balls one more squeeze before gently lowering them into the hot oil in small batches.
 Cook the fried risotto balls until golden brown, maybe 4 to 5 minutes.
 Transfer the arancini to a wire rack or platter and serve immediately.
 Originally published September 19, 2013.